Jason-Skillman/Command-Console/README.md

 # **Command Console**

-#### **Overview**
-A debug command console that can be used at runtime and easily extendable.
+Unity Package: A debug command console that can be used at runtime and easily extendable.

-#### **Documentation**
+## **How To Use**
-You can create a new console and add it to your scene by right clicking in the hierarchy **"Conosle/Command Console"**.
+You can create a new console and add it to your scene by right clicking in the hierarchy `"Console/Command Console"`.
 Only one command console should exist within any given scene.
-The ```EventSystem``` must be present in your scene.
+The `EventSystem` must also be present in your scene.

-To open the console at runtime use the tilde key **"~"**.
+To open the console at runtime use the tilde key `~`.
 This can be disabled in the inspector for custom input remaping.

-#### **API**
+## **API**
 Custom commands can be written for the command console.
-This is the heart and soul of the console.

 A small list of commands have already been written as examples.
-Some examples include print, load scene and unload scene.
-They can be found at **"Runtime/Scripts/Commands"** starting at the root of this package.
+Some command examples include print, load scene and unload scene.
+They can be found at `Runtime/Scripts/Commands` starting at the root of this package.

 ### **ICommand**
 To create a custom command create a new script and extend the ICommand interface.
+The console manager will automaticly detect the script and add it to the command list at runtime.

 |Property/Method|Description|
 |---|---|